 As a member you can get involved in as many or as little of these WGs or comittees and you can refer the discussion and content via this portal.
 Details of Groups with open vacancies are show in the Portal and members can apply directly there.

-The Society has produced nine-ISBN publications to date with many more in the pipeline.
+The Society has produced ten-ISBN publications to date with many more in the pipeline.
 Members receive two complimentary hardback copies of each publication and have immediate online access to these.
 Non-members can purchase publications from the Web Shop but do not have access to electronic copies.

 Members can download formal publications, technical guidance notes and reference documents from the Library.
 Presentations from SGMF Forums can also be found in the Library.
 An exclusive folder allows Members to share relevant information with the membership such as press releases, marketing information, images etc.